shilpa9a/Introduction_to_statistical_learning_summary_python/README.md

 # Enroute to ML via Statistics
+## Summary of the book- Introduction of Statistical Learning by Daniela Witten, Trevor Hastie, Gareth M. James, Robert Tibshirani

-Whenever someone ask me this question- "How to get started in data science?" then I ususally recommend the book- Introduction to Statistical learning, to learn the basics of statistics and ML models.
+Whenever someone ask me - "How to get started in data science?" then I ususally recommend the book- Introduction to Statistical learning, to learn the basics of statistics and ML models.

-The books qoutes- "This book is intended for anyone who is interested in using modern statis- tical methods for modeling and prediction from data.
-This group includes scientists, engineers, data analysts, or quants, but also less technical indi- viduals with degrees in non-quantitative fields such as the social sciences or business.
+The books qoutes- "This book is intended for anyone who is interested in using modern statistical methods for modeling and prediction from data.
+This group includes scientists, engineers, data analysts, or quants, but also less technical individuals with degrees in non-quantitative fields such as the social sciences or business.
 We expect that the reader will have had at least one elementary course in statistics."

-But I usually see people finding it difficult to get through the entire book so I thought why not summarise this book and also give the option to test some of their lab examples in python notebook, as book already gives you examples in R.
+If this is you but finding it difficult to get through the entire book then use this repo to get quick summary of most important concepts along with data and python code.
+It's a good way to learn python for data science also.

-So I recommend this book because-
+I recommend this book because-

-- It gives a modest introduction to statistics and mathematics behind the most used methods like-
+* It gives a modest introduction to statistics and mathematics behind the most used methods like-
     - Regressions- linear, higher order polynomial, logistics
     - classifications,
     - decision trees,